 This policy is available on our school website where it can be accessed by the community.
 Training is regularly delivered to staff on the policy content.
 Copies are available from the school office on request from parents/carers.

-Appendix 1: Curriculum map
+Appendix 1: Knowledge & skills progression map